-This paper contains 36 multiple choice questions.
+This paper contains 36 multiple-choice questions.
 There are no penalties for incorrect responses, only marks for correct answers, so you should attempt all 36 questions.
 Each question is worth one mark.

-Questions ask you to show your choice between options.
-Choose the one option you consider correct and record your choice on the separate answer sheet.
+For each question, choose the one option you consider correct and record your choice on the separate answer sheet.
 If you make a mistake, erase thoroughly and try again.